SymbioticLab/SymbioticLab.github.io/source/_posts/sol-and-pando-accepted-to-appear-at-nsdi2020.md

 ---
-title: Sol and Pando Accepted to Appear at NSDI'2020
+title: Sol and Pando Accepted to Appear at NSDI'2020.
+Congrats Fan, Jie, and Xinagfeng!
 date: '2019-12-17 16:05:41'
 categories:
 - News